LuxenAI/agent-tree/README.md

-# Agent Tree
+# Arbor 🌳

-Agent Tree is a Luxen desktop workspace for running master and subagent sessions with shared context, live status, and one place to inspect the tree as work branches out.
+Arbor is a Luxen desktop workspace for running master and subagent sessions with shared context, live status, and one place to inspect the tree as work branches out.

 It is built for multi-agent coding and research workflows where context needs to stay compact and reusable instead of being recopied into every chat.